Chapainawabganj 100 MW (BPDB) HFO Power Plant

 Sponsor

-It has been sponsored by the Bangladesh Power Development Board (BPDB) as a State-owned Power Plant (SOPP) for 25 years (GB, 2015).
+It is sponsored by Bangladesh Power Development Board (BPDB) as a State-owned Power Plant.
+(GEM, 2026).

 Contractors